garysdevil/BlockchainNote/bitcoin/bitcoin_master.md

   4. A mechanism for reaching global decentralized consensus on the valid block‐ chain (proof-of-work algorithm)

 3. 比特币提案 Bitcoin Improvement Proposals (BIPs).

+The Bitcoin transaction script language contains many operators, but is deliberately limited in one important way—there are no loops or complex flow control capabili‐ ties other than conditional flow control.